Scientific Name(s): Pinus pinaster Aiton., Pinus radiata

-Common Name(s): Maritime pine extract, pine bark extract, Pycnogenol
+Common Name(s): Enzogenol, Maritime pine extract, Monterey pine extract, Pine bark extract, Pycnogenol

-Pine bark extract demonstrates antioxidant and anti-inflammatory actions and has been studied for a wide range of clinical conditions, including chronic venous insufficiency, cardiovascular conditions, and erectile dysfunction.
-However, many clinical studies have been limited in size, with nonrandomized or open-label designs conducted by a limited pool of researchers.
+Pine bark extract demonstrates antioxidant and anti-inflammatory actions and has been studied for a wide range of clinical conditions, including asthma, attention deficit hyperactivity disorder (ADHD), chronic venous insufficiency, cardiovascular conditions, diabetes, and erectile dysfunction.
+However, the publication of many methodologically weak clinical trials makes it difficult to provide unequivocal support for the use of pine bark extract for any condition.

-Doses of pine bark extract have been studied in clinical trials, most commonly at 150 mg of Pycnogenol per day.
+Doses of pine bark extract have been studied in clinical trials, most commonly at 150 mg per day in 3 divided doses.